Marilyn Manson explains double-sided concept of new album 'We Are Chaos'

 “Just like in a movie or a play, there’s three acts.
 And we were very particular about how we pieced it all together, but it was not difficult.
 There were no extra songs that we left off.”

-Manson went talk about how painting the album’s official artwork “on my knees” had “spawned Side Two of the record, ‘Infinite Darkness’, because that’s what I called the painting.
+Manson went on to talk about how painting the album’s official artwork while “on my knees” had “spawned Side Two of the record, ‘Infinite Darkness’, because that’s what I called the painting.
 And that’s the second side of the record.”

 He also explained how he’d been “forced to become more creative” during the making of ‘We Are Chaos’ as he was staying in someone else’s home while his house was being renovated.